alexwarth/alexwarth.github.io/scholarly.md

 Conference / Workshop Talks and Colloquia
 -----------------------------------------

 _Towards a Better Programming Experience — In the Classroom and Beyond_.
-University of Miami, 2017.
+Talk at University of Miami, 2017.

 _Worlds: Controlling the Scope of Side Effects_.
 ECOOP, 2011.